yangxh11/P2P-Net/README.md

 # Citation

+@article{p2pnet2022,
+      title={Fine-Grained Object Classification via Self-Supervised Pose Alignment}, author={Xuhui Yang, Yaowei Wang, Ke Chen, Yong Xu, Yonghong Tian}, journal={arXiv preprint ...(to be updated)},
+      year={2022},
+}

 # Acknowledgement

-This work is supported by the China Postdoctoral Science Foundation (2021M691682), the National Natural Science Foundation of China (61902131, 62072188, U20B2052), the Program for Guangdong Introducing Innovative and Entrepreneurial Teams (2017ZT07X183), and the Project of Peng Cheng Laboratory (PCL2021A07).
+This work is supported by the China Postdoctoral Science Foundation (2021M691682), the National Natural Science Foundation of China (61902131, 62072188, U20B2052), the Program for Guangdong Introducing Innovative and Entrepreneurial Teams (2017ZT07X183), and the Project of Peng Cheng Laboratory (PCL2021A07).